BICH 407 HORIZONS IN BIOLOGICAL CHEMISTRY

 Instructor: Gary Kunkel

-Prerequisites: BICH 441 and BICH/GENE 431, or concurrent enrollment; or approval of instructor
+Prerequisites: BICH 441 or 411; plus BICH/GENE 431, or concurrent enrollment, or approval of instructor

-In this course, we will read and discuss landmark papers in biochemistry and molecular genetics from the 1950s and later.
+In this course, we will focus on the general topic of transcription of eukaryotic genes, the first step in the gene expression.
+During each class session, we will discuss assigned journal articles, ranging from "classic" papers to ones "hot off the press."
 One student will be the primary discussant for a paper to be presented during each meeting.
-As a primary discussant, you will be expected to provide background leading up to the assigned paper and discuss the impact of this paper on the field.
-Also, you should review the data and techniques presented in the paper.
-The primary discussant will be required to meet with me prior to the presentation in order to go over any questions about the paper or its historical perspective.
+As a primary discussant, you will be expected to provide historical background leading up to the assigned paper and to select a subset of the data from each paper for your presentation.
+The primary discussant will be required to meet with me prior to the presentation in order to discuss the paper.

 It is very important that all class members take part in the discussion, even when you are not the primary discussant.
-You will need to be prepared to discuss the papers critically (meaning, that you must read the papers before class).
+You will need to be prepared to discuss the papers critically.
+This is one important objective of this course.
 If you think the data are good or bad, say so, and why.
 What controls did the authors present carefully or leave out?
 How does the data support various models presented in that paper or other papers that you have read?
-At the beginning of each class period, every student will be required to submit two carefully designed questions pertaining to the paper, or set of papers, assigned for that class meeting.
+At the beginning of each class period, every student will be required to submit two carefully designed questions pertaining to the paper assigned for that class meeting.